Trevbytes/Chickpeas/README.md

 ### Features Left to Implement

 - Implement [Cloudinary](https://cloudinary.com/).
 Users should be able to upload their own images and the urls should be stored in the database with the recipe.
+- Rework the search filter/search when adding ingrdients in modals.
+A filter similar to the search ingredients dropdown (located on the ingredients page) list would be ideal.
 - Redesign the browse recipes page so that more courses can be added.
 Currently there are only four options of courses to choose from.
 Ideally I would create a fixed side navigation bar to easily access the diffrent meal types from anywhere on the page.
 - Add pictures to ingredients.
 An icon next to an ingredient's name would be another great addition.
 - Implement the seaching of ingredients in the navigation search bar.
 Power the search by using Google.